 Why should you require it?

 Requiring renters insurance is gaining traction in the multifamily industry, but still less than 40% of renters have a renters insurance policy.
-This means that a majority of property owners haven’t started a renters insurance program… And if they are requiring it, they aren’t doing a good job of enforcing it.
+This means that a majority of property owners haven’t started a renters insurance program… And if they are requiring it, they are having troubles enforcing it.
 One of the main reasons renters insurance programs fail, exposing properties to increased risk, is due to the burden and workload to manage a program.

 You shouldn’t rely on your property management software

 There are no systems that allow property management staff to require renters insurance without disrupting leasing efforts.
 Even if your property management software provider allows you to “seamlessly” offer their renters insurance policy (Yardi, Appfolio, Entrata) it still doesn’t account for the 40-60% of renters that will go with an alternative provider.
 Those policies will go unaccounted for unless you make your staff handle receiving, processing, and monitoring of those policies.